-In the previous article, we touched on PPC mistakes at the campaign and ad group level.
-Continuing our exhaustive checklist, we’ll delve into the ad-level and keyword-level PPC mistakes.
+In the previous article, we touched on Google Ads mistakes at the campaign and ad group level.
+Continuing our exhaustive checklist, we’ll delve into the ad-level and keyword-level Google Ads mistakes.
 Keep reading to find out how to prevent them!

 Part 3.
-PPC Mistakes At The Ad Level
+Google Ads Mistakes At The Ad Level

-A weak headline, no CTAs, and no extensions in your ads result in low Ad Rank and higher CPC, meaning that your ads are not as effective as they could be.
+A weak headline, no CTAs, and no extensions in your ads result in low Quality Score and higher CPC, meaning that your ads are not as effective as they could be.

-How to solve the problem: Improve your ads, try various extensions, and monitor the strength of your ads for further upgrading.
+How to handle the issue: Improve your ads, try various extensions, and monitor the strength of your ads for further upgrading.

 Write a compelling ad